ceu-lang/ceu/docs/manual/v0.30/docs/statements/declarations.md

 A [variable](../storage_entities/#variables) declaration has an associated [type](../types/#types) and can be optionally [initialized](#assignments).
-A single statement can declare multiple variables of the same type.
 Declarations can also be
 [aliases or option aliases](../storage_entities/#aliases).